ManuRS/SSH-Alert/README.md

 # SSH-Alert
-Get notified via email when somehting happend in the ssh (bad pass, user not allowed)
+Get notified via email when somehting happend in the ssh (bad pass, user not allowed, reset server)

 ## dayReport.py
 Report of the day